Want to make a Florence 1 day itinerary? If I only had one day in Florence I would make the most of it and see as much

 8. Pizza Making Class

 Florence has so much to offer.
 My friend Tanya was able to do a Pizza and Gelato Making Class in Florence.
-Check out her experience to give you one more reason to go to Florence.
+She said it was amazing and higly recommends it!

 Florence is the city of art.
-You can take art lesson’s inside the Uffizi starting at 58 dollars per person.
+You can take art lessons inside the Uffizi starting at 86 dollars per person.
 This might be a worthwhile experience if you enjoy expressing yourself through art.

 10. Florence Food Tour